Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Interior--Boundary Condition and Corresponding Hamiltonian for the Two Models

 \item \emph{Bohmian trajectories.} There is a natural way of defining Bohmian trajectories for the models described in this paper; we describe this in detail elsewhere \cite{bohmibc}.
 The Bohmian configuration $Q_t$ follows a Markov jump process in configuration space that is $|\psi_t|^2$-distributed at every time $t$.
-The process has finitely many jumps in every finite time interval and moves deterministically in-between according to Bohm's equation of motion.
+The process has finitely many jumps in every finite time interval.
+The pieces between the jumps are solutions to Bohm's equation of motion; in particular, they are deterministic, in contrast for example to Nelson's trajectories \cite{Nel66}, which follow a diffusion process.
 In our Models 1 and 2, the jumps correspond to the creation or annihilation of a particle.
 The jumps to a lower sector (particle annihilation) occur whenever a $y$-particle hits an $x$-particle; in that event, the $y$-particle gets deleted from $Q_t$.
 While the jumps to a lower sector are deterministic, the jumps to a higher sector (particle creation) are stochastic.
 They can occur at any configuration $Q_t$, with a rate depending on $Q_t$ and $\psi_t$, and lead to a configuration with a new $y$-particle created at the location of an $x$-particle; the $y$-particle then moves in a random direction that is uniformly distributed over the sphere.
-Compared to previous models of particle creation and annihilation in Bohmian mechanics (see \cite{Tum04} and references therein) that involved a UV cut-off, the difference is that in Models 1 and 2, the $y$-particle gets created \emph{at} (rather than near) an $x$-particle, and that annihilation in deterministic.
+Compared to previous models of particle creation and annihilation in Bohmian mechanics (see \cite{Tum04} and references therein) that involved a UV cut-off, the difference is that in Models 1 and 2, the $y$-particle gets created \emph{at} (rather than \emph{near}) an $x$-particle, and that annihilation is deterministic.
 The process is time-reversal invariant (notwithstanding that annihilation is deterministic and creation is stochastic). \end{enumerate}